Roshan-Thomas/web-interface-dataaug/README.md

 ## Contribution

-If you plan on making any changes to the repo, follow these steps:
+If you want to make any changes to the repo, follow these steps:
 * Fork it to your own Github profile
 * Make the changes
 * Create a pull request